Azure Monitoring

 Prev Next

-cloudSwXtch instances will show up in your Azure Resource Groups as “Managed applications” with the name given during creation.
+cloudSwXtch instances will show up in the Azure Resource Groups as “Managed applications” with the name given during creation.
 For example, the below image shows a cloudSwXtch instance with the name “test-switch” in the resource group “test”.

 image.png